Short-duration Random Tests

 Vibration test technicians and lab managers appreciate the “perfect world scenario” that iDOF offers.
 It is an innovation the vibration control industry has needed for some time.
-As innovators in vibration control, Vibration Research listened and responded to customer needs.
+As the innovators in vibration control, Vibration Research listened and responded to customer needs.

 With iDOF, Your PSD Plots Will

 - Display incoming test data at all times of the test

 - Abide by the degrees of freedom determined by the user

 - Reset averaging during the changes in a test level

 Test engineers can expect to quickly see a smooth line except when real-life resonances and vibration patterns dictate that a raggedness should appear.
 They can abort the test before any potential product damage occurs.

 Too often, software force fits a smooth line by running the test at a low level (below demand), taking the averaged PSD, and multiplying it by a factor to bring it to full level.
 This method is invalid because it falsely assumes that the behaviors of a product at a high level mimic that of a low level.
 This averaging method is unfortunately common, and it is why high-value products are over/under-tested.

 Harness the exactness, efficiencies, and peace of mind that iDOF offers to vibration control engineers.

 Faster than Traditional Averaging

 Control errors are visible much sooner with iDOF than with traditional averaging.
 For example, the iDOF algorithm can process ten frames of data to produce a PSD estimate comparable to traditional averaging with 100 frames.
-This processing time enables fast detection of changing responses such as shifting resonances without using long averaging times: a critical capability for short duration tests.
+This processing time enables fast detection of changing responses such as shifting resonances without using long averaging times: a critical capability for short-duration tests.